mingdai666/Many-high-resolution-SEM-photos-of-PMMA-PVDF-HFP-electrospinning-Electrospun-separator-membrane/README.md

 # Many-high-resolution-SEM-photos-of-PMMA-PVDF-HFP-electrospinning-Electrospun-separator-membrane
-Here is an SCI paper supporting project file.
-Electrospun membranes of PMMA and PMMA&PVDF-HFP were prepared at similar concentrations and voltages, and 35 SEM images were taken for each sample.
+Here is an SCI paper supporting project file./n Electrospun membranes of PMMA and PMMA&PVDF-HFP were prepared at similar concentrations and voltages, and 35 SEM images were taken for each sample.
 Due to limited storage space, only thumbnail images of SEM (Scanning Electron Microscopy) are provided in this GitHub repository.
 The original resolution image data will be stored in the google network disk，see link：https://drive.google.com/drive/folders/1A6UUVuiRN_EP3sfhePbZEj-ZKLeWB3h9?usp=sharing